navis-org/navis/docs/source/blender.rst

 Blender interface
 *****************

-Pymaid comes with an interface to import neurons into `Blender 3D <https://www.blender.org>`_: :mod:`pymaid.b3d`
+Navis comes with an interface to import neurons into `Blender 3D <https://www.blender.org>`_: :mod:`navis.b3d`

 Installation
 ============

 Blender comes with its own Python 3.5 distribution!
-So you need to install pymaid explicitly for this distribution in order to use it within Blender.
+So you need to install navis explicitly for this distribution in order to use it within Blender.

 There are several ways to install additional packages for Blender's built-in Python.
 The easiest way IMHO is this: